Airpals logo

 Internal Logistics Management

-While traditional logistics manages the movement of goods between locations, intralogistics focuses on optimizing processes within a single location.
+Logistics manages the external flow of goods between locations, while intralogistics focuses on the internal flow of materials, data, and processes within a single warehouse or facility.

 What are the latest trends in intralogistics solutions?